Offsite Stormwater Treatment Project

-We worked closely with a range of partners to implement the offsite stormwater project including the Queensland Government, Healthy Land and Water, and Mulgowie Farming Company.
+PBPL worked closely with a range of partners to implement the project, including the Queensland Government, Healthy Land and Water, Lockyer Valley Regional Council, and Mulgowie Farming Company.

 To date, rehabilitation of this upper catchment area has delivered significant environmental benefits including: